nasa/openmct/CONTRIBUTING.md

 Issue severity is categorized as follows (in ascending order):

 * _Trivial_: Minimal impact on the usefulness and functionality of the software; a "nice-to-have."
-Visual impact without functional impact.
+Visual impact without functional impact,
-* _(Unspecified)_: Major loss of functionality or impairment of use.
+* _Medium_: Some impairment of use, but simple workarounds exist
-* _Critical_: Large-scale loss of functionality or impairment of use, such that remaining utility becomes marginal.
+* _Critical_: Significant loss of functionality or impairment of use.
+Display of telemetry data is not affected though.
-* _Blocker_: Harmful or otherwise unacceptable behavior.
-Must fix.
+* _Blocker_: Major functionality is impaired or lost, threatening mission success.
+Display of telemetry data is impaired or blocked by the bug, which could lead to loss of situational awareness.

 ## Check Lists